 This five day itinerary for Tokyo is also a great place to start.
 Most travellers fly in and out of the capital but there are routes into other cities as well and it's certainly worth considering flying in to one and out of another if you wish to venture south to Kyushu or Okinawa.

 I cover a lot of ground on this site, focusing wherever possible on unusual, authentic travel.
 So if you're feeling overwhelmed, go whelm yourself with this clear introduction to the classical highlights of Japan.

 But don't stress.
 It's an amazing country with so much to see and do.
 But there aren't really "must-sees" like the Pyramids or the Taj Mahal.
 So, I suppose what I'm saying is: don't worry.
 You can't go wrong!

-Spend a few days in Tokyo, including the Meiji Shrine.
-Take an excursion to Mt.
-Fuji and visit the ancient capital of Kyoto, including the Tojo Temple.
+Spend a few days in Tokyo and make the day trip to Mt.
+Fuji.
+Visit the ancient capital of Kyoto, including the Tojo Temple.
 Visit Hiroshima and the Peace Memorial Museum and stop by in the mountains on your way back to the capital.

 It's up to you.
 It's a fascinating city but (shh) I wouldn't put it in my top 10.
 I've written a 5 day itinerary to Tokyo here.
 You shouldn't really need longer than that and can easily cut down your time here if you want to see more of the country.